Saving energy in public institutions:

 An Energy Performance Contract (EPC) allows a building owner to identify and complete energy savings projects without having to pay upfront capital costs.
 EPCs begin when the building owner enters into an agreement with a private energy services company, usually called an ESCO.
 An ESCO is a business that identifies, evaluates, recommends, develops, installs, and arranges financing for projects that are designed to improve the energy and water efficiency and reduce maintenance costs for a facility.
 The ESCO conducts a comprehensive energy audit for the facility and identifies improvements to save energy.
 In consultation with the agency, the ESCO designs and constructs a project that meets the agency's needs and arranges the necessary funding.
 The ESCO will guarantee that savings meet or exceed annual payments to cover most or all of the project costs over the term of the contract.
 If the energy savings don’t materialize, the ESCO pays the difference, not the building owner.
 After the contract ends, all additional cost savings accrue to the building owner.
-For more information about Performance Contracting in South Carolina click here
+For more information about Performance Contracting in South Carolina visit the Performance Contracting page.

 Annual Reporting/Measuring Energy Use

 A crucial step in any attempt to manage energy use and minimize energy cost is to obtain accurate measures of past and present energy use and expenditures.
 Once the data is collected energy management plans and goals can be developed.
 Research has shown measuring and reporting energy consumption and costs increases conservation awareness and leads to performance improvements with little to no cost.
 Please see the information below for instructions on completing the annual report:

 As you know, your organization is required by the SC Code (§48-52-610 through 680 and §48-52-910) to submit annual reports describing your efforts to reduce your energy consumption in the past fiscal year.